microbit-foundation/spec-universal-hex/docs/format.md

 The micro:bit Universal Hex format is a superset of the [Intel Hex file format](https://en.wikipedia.org/wiki/Intel_HEX) designed to be able to include data for multiple targets into a single file.

 In all the DAPLink versions we’ve [tested](tests.md) DAPLink ignores any Intel Hex record with an unrecognised record type.
-The only exception is the first line of the hex file, which needs to be a valid Intel Hex record, or the entire file is discarded.
+The only exception is the first line of the hex file, which needs to be a valid Intel Hex record, otherwise the entire file is discarded.

-This can be used to our advantage to pack micro:bit v2 data within unused record types that will be ignored in the deployed versions of DAPLink for micro:bit v1, and will be correctly processed in DAPLink for micro:bit v2.
+This can be used to our advantage to pack micro:bit V2 data within unused record types that will be ignored in the deployed versions of DAPLink for micro:bit V1, and will be correctly processed in DAPLink for micro:bit V2.

 The Universal Hex format builds on top of the Intel Hex format, and creates new records with un-used record type values.